AI Keyboard vs Traditional Keyboard – What's the Difference?

 4. Take advantage of tutorials - Many AI keyboard apps offer guided tours of their features

-One interesting finding from our user research: younger users (under 30) typically adapt fully within 1-2 weeks, while older users might take 3-4 weeks to feel completely comfortable.
+One interesting finding from recent user research: Gen Z users (born after 1997) typically adapt fully within just 5-10 days, millennials take about 2 weeks, while older users might need 3-4 weeks to feel completely comfortable.
+But here's the thing—age isn't the determining factor.
+It's really about how much you type on mobile devices daily.

 The good news?
 Almost nobody goes back to traditional keyboards after fully adapting to a good AI keyboard.
 The benefits simply outweigh the initial adjustment period.